danielcarter/danielcarter.github.io/pages/publications.md

 ### Book Chapters

 T. Clement and **D. Carter**.
 Information.
 In R. F. Davis, M. K. Gold, K. D. Harris, & J. Sayers (Eds.), *Digital Pedagogy in the Humanities: Concepts, Models, and Experiments*.
 MLA Commons.
 Forthcoming.

-(2017) J. Meyr, **D. Carter** and S. Vie.
-Occupy Rhetoric: Responding to Charges of “Slacktivism” With Digital Activism Successes.
-In M. Adria & Y. Mao (Eds.), *Citizen Engagement and Public Participation in the Era of New Media*.
-IGI Global.